moreda-a/OKP/README.md

-# Competitive Algorithms for Online Knapsack with Succinct Predictions
+# Near-Optimal Consistency-Robustness Trade-Offs for Learning-Augmented Online Knapsack Problems

-This repository contains the official implementation of [Competitive Algorithms for Online Knapsack with Succinct Predictions].
+This repository contains the official implementation of [Near-Optimal Consistency-Robustness Trade-Offs for Learning-Augmented Online Knapsack Problems].

 ## Requirements